Five questions about the future of pickup points

 Is it good for the environment?

 By 2025, virtually all parcel delivery vehicles in the Netherlands will be zero-emission.
-And, more and more parcels are delivered with cargo bikes.
-Moreover, recent studies show that parcel delivery is sustainable and even more sustainable than buying in a store.
+More and more parcels are delivered with cargo bikes.
+Moreover, recent studies show that parcel delivery is sustainable, even more sustainable than buying in a store.

 What about cost?

-With massive seasonal peaks in parcel volumes, manned and unmanned ones must have a solid (over) capacity around Christmas, St. Nicholas, and Mother’s Day.
-The operator has to stimulate the consumer to come at a convenient pick-up time and in busy periods as quickly as possible.
-Then they can deploy a package locker several make a day.
+With massive seasonal peaks in parcel volumes, both manned and unmanned pick-up points must have a solid (over) capacity around Christmas, St. Nicholas, and Mother’s Day.
+The operator has to stimulate the consumer to come as quickly as possible at a convenient pick-up time and during busy periods.
+Then, they can deploy a package locker several times a day.
 Just opening a physical pick-up point is not a good idea.

 Should we be happy about it?